Polcat000/javascript-ref/README.md

 # javascript-ref
-A collection for myself of references for JS.
+A collection of references for JS.